Web Development

 2. Integration with AWS Services

-ECS connects directly with other AWS services — Amazon Elastic Load Balancing (ELB), Amazon CloudWatch, AWS Identity and Access Management (IAM), and more — so you can build scalable, resilient architectures without gluing together incompatible tools.
+ECS connects directly with Amazon Elastic Load Balancing (ELB), CloudWatch, IAM, and the rest of the AWS ecosystem, so building scalable, resilient architectures doesn't require gluing together incompatible tools.

 3. Flexible Deployment Options